 Gail Bartlette in the administrative office ensured that Jack Mui from the receiving area was aware of the impending delivery.

 “I was concerned that because it was coming from the US there might be duty assessed, and I didn't want the shipment refused,” says Gisele.
 “Gail monitored the situation and advised me when it had arrived.
 It was really great for them to look after that for us, and they did it without hesitation.
 Things like that really made a difference, and I am so grateful."

 Gratitude is abundant in Gisele, despite her devastating and sudden loss.

 "Gratitude is the key, and it helps you navigate grief,” says Gisele.
 “We both had faith that this was a part of the journey, which also helps.
 Gratitude is how I function."

-"One of the great things about The Vic is that it's a bit smaller, which I think makes it easier for the staff to be more caring, because you don't just get lost in the shuffle,” says Gisele.
+"One of the great things about Victoria Hospital is that it's a bit smaller, which I think makes it easier for the staff to be more caring, because you don't just get lost in the shuffle,” says Gisele.
 “Staff didn't seem to change too often, and there were always lots of familiar faces.
 It was nice not to have to start over with new nurses every day, there was a lot of continuity.”

 When the time came for final goodbyes, the care continued as it began, with sincerity and compassion.

 "I really felt that during Dwight's time at Victoria Hospital the staff made an effort to know my husband as a person,” said Gisele.
 “They seemed to be affected by his death and showed genuine compassion over his passing.
 My daughter Samantha, Dwight’s brother Paul and his wife Cyndi and I are grateful that Victoria Hospital is where he ended up."